Accreditation Frequently Asked Questions

 Minimal sedation

-No. Minimal sedation providers and minimal sedation facility owners are not required to complete a self-assessment.
+No. Minimal sedation providers and minimal sedation facility owners are not required to complete a compliance assessment.

 This depends on your course provider.
 If your certificate is valid for one year, annual